gh-andre/KeePassFont/README.md

       git cherry-pick keepass-2-58-0..12345678

-  If the first commit has conflicts, you will need to cherry-pick changes individually.
 * Trying to cherry-pick font size changes from the previous branch would be quite error-prone, given how Visual Studio maintains form layout in the source.
 Instead, try applying patches described in _Font change